rafaeldo/reactjs-github-compare/README.md

 2. In root folder run `yarn install` or `npm install` to install all dependencies.

-3. In root folder run `yarn install` or `npm start` to run the App in dev mode.
+3. In root folder run `yarn start` or `npm start` to run the App in dev mode.

 4. Visit `localhost:3000` to access the app in the browser.